AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/amethyst-farm.md

 3. The second <ItemLink id="annihilation_plane" /> breaks the cluster, producing <ItemLink id="minecraft:amethyst_shard" />.
 4. The first <ItemLink id="storage_bus" /> stores the shards in the barrel.
 This technically doesn't need to be filtered because the only thing the second annihilation plane should be encountering is fully-grown clusters.
-5. The second <ItemLink id="storage_bus" /> gives the main network access to all of the amethyst shards in the barrel. it is set to high [priority](../ae2-mechanics/import-export-storage.md#storage-priority) so that amethyst shards are preferentially put back in the barrel instead of in your main storage.
+5. The second <ItemLink id="storage_bus" /> gives the main network access to all of the amethyst shards in the barrel.
+It is set to high [priority](../ae2-mechanics/import-export-storage.md#storage-priority) so that amethyst shards are preferentially put back in the barrel instead of in your main storage.